BourgeoisBear/ansiart2utf8/README.md

 ## NOTES

-**To see the result, make sure that your terminal font provides glyphs for the old CP437 box drawing characters.**<br/>Here are a few fonts that will do:
+**To see the result, make sure that your terminal font provides glyphs for the old CP437 box drawing characters.**

+Here are a few fonts that will do:

 - [Consolas](https://en.wikipedia.org/wiki/Consolas)
 - [Courier New](https://www.microsoft.com/typography/fonts/family.aspx?FID=10)